Chris Doyle (artist)

-Chris Doyle is a multi-media artist who was born in Pennsylvania, in 1959.
-He is currently working and living in Brooklyn, New York, and Mexico City, Mexico.
-In his animation-based practice, he explores aspiration and progress, his main goal is to question “the foundation of a culture consumed by striving.”
-Through his work, he seeks to depict a world anxious in the shadow of a looming apocalypse, where environmental disaster and social inequities continue with increasing prevalence and complexity.
-To further drive his focus of restoration and conservation, his work often features industrial ruin, debris, and waste.
+Christopher Doyle (July 6, 1959 – July 22, 2025) was an American multi-media artist.
+He worked and lived in Williamsburg, Brooklyn, Mexico City, and Blue Hill, Maine.
+In his animation-based practice, he explored aspiration and progress, his main goal was to question “the foundation of a culture consumed by striving.”
+Through his work, he sought to depict a world anxious in the shadow of a looming apocalypse, where environmental disaster and social inequities continue with increasing prevalence and complexity.
+To further drive his focus of restoration and conservation, his work often featured industrial ruin, debris, and waste.

-Education
+Early life and education

-Doyle received his B.F.A. at Boston College School of Arts and Sciences in 1981, and received his Master of Architecture from Harvard University's Graduate School of Design in 1985.
+Doyle was born in Easton, Pennsylvania, on July 6, 1959.
+His family moved frequently because of his father's career.
+Doygle received his B.F.A. at Boston College School of Arts and Sciences in 1981, and received his Master of Architecture from Harvard University's Graduate School of Design in 1985.

-Work
+Career

-Along his with enormous body of public work, his animations, paintings and drawings have been shown at MASSMoCA, MoMA P.S.1 Museum of Contemporary Art, Olana, The Brooklyn Museum of Art, The Queens Museum of Art, the Tang Museum, the Brooklyn Academy of Music, the Kupferstichkabinett Berlin, Germany, The Taubman Museum of Art, the Norton Museum in Palm Beach; the Schneider Museum of Art in Ashland Oregon; and Sculpture Center in New York.
+Along his body of public work, his animations, paintings and drawings have been shown at MASS MoCA, MoMA P.S.1 Museum of Contemporary Art, Olana, The Brooklyn Museum of Art, The Queens Museum of Art, the Tang Museum, the Hood Museum of Art at Dartmouth College, the Brooklyn Academy of Music, the Kupferstichkabinett Berlin, Germany, The Taubman Museum of Art, the Norton Museum in Palm Beach; the Schneider Museum of Art in Ashland Oregon; and Sculpture Center in New York.
 His animations have been included as part of the New York Video Festival at Lincoln Center, and the Melbourne International Arts Festival (2005).